HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-04-1-elliptic-curve-cryptography.md

 ### ECC - Elliptic Curve Cryptography

-Elliptic curve cryptography is based on discrete math.
-In *discrete mathematics*, elements can only take on certain (*discrete*) values.
-Boolean algebra is an example where the possible values are only zero and one.
+Elliptic curve cryptography is based on *discrete mathematics*.
+In discrete math, elements can only take on certain *discrete* values.
+Boolean algebra is an example of discrete math where the possible values are zero and one.
 These values are usually interpreted as true and false.

 ![An Elliptic Curve](/assets/post_files/technology/expert/2.3.1-ecc/curve.jpg)